Aifeex

 Website and Ownership: Anonymous, and That’s a Problem

-Aifeex is not listed on the Nasdaq stock exchange.
+Aifeex is not listed on the Nasdaq stock exchange, and the lack of public corporate information matters because it prevents basic accountability checks.

 There are: